aldebaran/qibuild/doc/index.rst

 * the qiBuild CMake framework, that simplifies authoring CMakeLists.txt.

-* the qibuild/qitoolchain command line tools, that helps build projects while taking dependencies into account and generate re-destributable binary packages
+* the qibuild/qitoolchain command line tools, that helps build projects while taking dependencies into account and generate re-distributable binary packages

 qiBuild programming guide
 --------------------------

-First, plase follow the tutorial in the :ref:`qibuild-getting-started` section.
+First, please follow the tutorial in the :ref:`qibuild-getting-started` section.

 You can now read the :ref:`qibuild-in-five-minutes` section if you want to dig in right now.

 Or you can follow the :ref:`qibuild-guide` for a more progressive course.